basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 Query a table by issuing a SQL statement against the table.
 Your query MUST include a 'where' clause with all components.

-In the following client-specific examples we'll select all fields from the GeoCheckin table where `time`, `region`, and `state` match our supplied parameters:
+In the following client-specific examples we'll specify columns by selecting all fields from the GeoCheckin table where `time`, `region`, and `state` match our supplied parameters:

 ```java
 import java.net.UnknownHostException;